DataArcTech/RAG-ARC/config/env-en.md

 | `MINIO_USERNAME` | `ROOTNAME` | MinIO access key / username (used only when MinIO integration is enabled). |
 | `MINIO_PASSWORD` | `CHANGEME123` | MinIO secret key / password. |

-The `.env.example` also includes commented placeholders for:
+Common MinIO variables (set them only when enabling object storage integration):
 - `MINIO_ENDPOINT`
 - `MINIO_BUCKET`
 - `MINIO_SECURE`

-Uncomment and configure them only when integrating object storage for parsed files.
+These are not required for the default local/Docker setup.

 ## 11. Build / Advanced Runtime